David Southwick: Political career

-Southwick was the Liberal candidate for the Division of Melbourne Ports in the 2004 federal election, achieving a swing of almost 2 points against the incumbent MP Michael Danby.
-In the 2006 state election he was a Liberal candidate for the Southern Metropolitan Region.
+Southwick was the unsuccessful Liberal candidate for the Division of Melbourne Ports in the 2004 federal election, achieving a swing of almost 2 points against the incumbent MP Michael Danby.
+In the 2006 state election he was a Liberal candidate for the Southern Metropolitan Region, but did not win election.

 Southwick was elected as the member for Caulfield in 2010.

-In November 2012, it was revealed that Southwick had misleading personal information on his website.
-He claimed to have been an 'Adjunct Professor' at RMIT, and that he had a graduate diploma in marketing from Monash University, despite being several units short.
+In November 2012, it was revealed that Southwick had provided misleading information on his website, claiming to have been an 'Adjunct Professor' at RMIT, and having a graduate diploma in marketing from Monash University, despite being several units short.
 Both universities stated that Southwick had never obtained the qualifications referred to.
 The information was subsequently removed from his website.
 Southwick responded to the claims by saying that 'Adjunct Professor' was a title used to refer to him while undertaking teaching overseas on behalf of the RMIT Graduate School of Business in Hong Kong, when he was an Adjunct Lecturer.

-In April 2013, he was appointed Parliamentary Secretary for Police and Emergency Services.
+In April 2013, Southwick was appointed Parliamentary Secretary for Police and Emergency Services.

-In December 2014, he was appointed Shadow Minister for Energy and Resources, Shadow Minister for Renewables, and Shadow Minister for Innovation.
+After the defeat of the Napthine Government in November 2014, Southwick was appointed Shadow Minister for Energy and Resources, Shadow Minister for Renewables, and Shadow Minister for Innovation.

 In December 2018, he was appointed Shadow Minister for Police; Community Safety; and Corrections with his portfolio expanding to include Shadow Minister for Crime Prevention and Youth Justice in March 2021.

-In September 2021, Southwick was elected as deputy leader of the state Liberal Party.
+In September 2021, Southwick was elected deputy leader of the state Liberal Party and held this position until the 2024 Victorian Liberal Party leadership spill.